Looking After Nature

 Attract animals to your garden with your own log pile

 Log piles are the perfect hiding place for many bugs and insects, providing a feast for animals such as hedgehogs and frogs.
-They’re easy to build and are perfect for gardens, especially if you want to see more wildlife around your home.

 -

-Five simple ways you can help the environment today
+5 simple ways you can help the environment today

 Here is our list of five simple changes to make today to start living a more environmentally friendly lifestyle.